typescript-tools/spec/explanation.md

 ![`pin` updating `my-app`'s package.json to depend on `my-library`'s declared version number](res/example-pin.png)

 The `typescript-tools` offer a `pin` command to update the version number of internal dependencies in every `package.json` file.
+Dependencies will be pinned to exact versions, not semver ranges.
 We can hook this command into the monorepo's bootstrap workflow such that `pin` is always invoked before dependencies are installed, minimizing the number of developer surprises by making the relationship between child and parent packages explicit.